Orwell: 2+2=5 at Real Art Ways

 Told through never-before-seen footage from Buckley’s archives and intimate accounts from his mother Mary Guibert, former partners Rebecca Moore and Joan Wasser, Jeff’s former bandmates, including Michael Tighe and Parker Kindred, and luminaries like Ben Harper and Aimee Mann, IT’S NEVER OVER, JEFF BUCKLEY illuminates one of modern music’s most influential and enigmatic figures.

-Your ticket to this film screening and Q&A includes a blind slice tasting from three beloved pizza institutions in the region (Sally’s Apizza, Zephyr’s Street Pizza, and Joey’s Pizza Pie).
+Your ticket to this film screening and Q&A includes a blind slice tasting from three beloved pizza institutions in the region (Sally’s Apizza, Zephyr’s Street Pizza, and Joey’s Pizza Pie) and a live demo & tasting from Hartford’s very own – Hartford Pizza Garden!
 We will collect a vote on your favorite slice and announce the people’s choice immediately after the screening.

 Marinara sauce runs red through the streets of New Haven in this surprising, delectable documentary, which profiles three pizza restaurants – Pepe, Sally’s & Modern – that together stand as the cornerstone of the town’s Italian-American heritage and connoisseurs of the tastiest incarnations of America’s favorite comfort food.
 This mouth-watering documentary will make you laugh and leave you hungry.